Taniya-Das/House-Price-Prediction-using-RandomForest/README.md

 ## Dataset

 The Melbourne Housing dataset consists of 13580 entries, with each entry having 21 features.
-This dataset is provided by Kaggle, https://www.kaggle.com/dansbecker/melbourne-housing-snapshot.
+This [dataset](https://www.kaggle.com/dansbecker/melbourne-housing-snapshot) is provided by Kaggle.

 ### Features